Tenured/Tenure-Track Faculty Retirement FAQs

 On the August 31 retirement date for my preferred option, I will be older than the upper age limit.
 Can I still enroll?

-Yes, but only during the enrollment period in the initial year of the program.
-That enrollment period ends December 13, 2021.
-After that date you will not be eligible to enroll in an option if your age exceeds the upper age limit for that option.
+You are not eligible to enroll in an option if your age exceeds the upper age limit for that option.

 I do not meet the continuous full-time service requirement, but in the future when I will meet that requirement, I will be older than the upper age limits for one or all options.
 Will I be able to enroll?